variantstudios/wisdomwaysacupuncture.com/_posts/2016-08-06-portrait-of-a-food-meltdown-even-acupuncturists-must-find-ways-to-keep-keepin-on-when-eating-healthy-feels-too-overwhelming.md

 ##### To be honest, I was just downright pissed.

-I was pissed at the entire industrial food complex that seemed to be “controlling” how hard eating healthy can be (do I hear Victim?).
+I was pissed at the entire industrial food complex that seemed to be “controlling” how hard eating healthy can be (do I hear Victim?).&nbsp;

-I was pissed that I don’t have the kind of body that can just eat whatever I want and still feel great.
+I was pissed that I don’t have the kind of body that can just eat whatever I want and still feel great.&nbsp;

 I was pissed that I wasn’t one of those people who can just tune out of their bodies completely and feel totally “fine” sitting in front of the TV munching on Doritos and delivered pizza, or working themselves into a frenzy for years on end, never taking the time to prioritize food.